 A cash-out refinance is ideal for many things.
 Since it's cash, you can use it as you see fit.

 - Fund renovations on their home and improve the home's value

 - Pay off high-interest credit cards

 - Eliminate other debt to save on monthly expenses

 - Pay for unexpected medical emergencies

 Since a cash-out refinance uses your home as collateral, you want to be careful how you use your funds.
-Buying a new car or going on a shopping spree isn't a responsible way to use the cash funds provided by your new mortgage.
+Buying a new car or going on a shopping spree or vacation isn't a responsible way to use the cash funds provided by your new mortgage.

 Is it Too Good to be True?

 As mentioned above, a cash-out refinance isn't for everyone.
 There are plenty of pros to refinancing your home this way.
 There are also some cons to consider before applying for a cash-out refinance.